Are you one of the 58% who hunt for a bargain outfit?

 77% said they'll buy some of their seasonal items over the internet and 16% said they'll only shop online.
 Perhaps unsurprisingly, the younger generation is especially likely to stick to the internet: 22% of 25-34 year-olds and 21% of those in the 35-44 age range said they'd only use online sources.

 A spokesperson for thinkmoney commented: "Christmas can be one of the most costly times of year, which makes budgeting carefully even more important.
 Having said that, budgeting for your essential monthly costs is something that needs to be a priority all year round: staying on top of your finances should help you avoid money worries in the future.

 "There are various ways you could improve your budgeting.
-For example, the thinkmoney Personal Account comes with a built-in budgeting service.
+For example, the thinkmoney Managed Current Account comes with a built-in budgeting service.
 Every month, our Money Managers will split your income into two accounts that are completely separate: one for the bills you've told them about and another for your 'spare' cash.
 This should put your mind at rest that you're not accidentally spending the money you need for life's essential expenses, such as bills and food - while helping you set aside enough money for the other costs that occur at times like this."

 Apply for a thinkmoney Managed Current Account today.